mcpgovernance/mcp-profile-docs/source/extensions/taxonomicCoverage/index.rst

 - the MCP governance committee would have to develop these elements and maintain them
 - mappings from DwC, TCS and other syntaxes would need to be developed and maintained by the MCP governance committee and/or by members of the marine community

-Instead, it seems preferable to hold this domain knowledge in one of the chosen schemas (DwC) and embed one element from that schema (dwc:Taxon) into the MCP.
+Instead, it seems preferable to hold this domain knowledge in one of the chosen schemas (DwC) and embed the container element for that knowledge (dwc:Taxon) into the MCP.
 The advantages of this approach are:

 - at least some of the services provide taxonomic info in DwC already - these can be included with little or no additional work
 - mappings from other taxonomic schemas to DwC have already been or are already being developed within the domain hopefully by domain experts - this body of work can be used directly with little or no modification and maintenance by the marine community

 This practice has already been successfully implemented for the ALA experimental extensions to the MCP (albeit using TCS as opposed to DwC as provided by the Australian NSL service at http://www.biodiversity.org.au).

-As the taxonomic coverage relates to the data set being described, the new element (mcp:taxonomicCoverage) that will hold the taxonomic coverage of the data set can be added to the DataIdentification element (mcp:MD_DataIdentification).
+As the taxonomic coverage relates to the data set being described, a new element (mcp:taxonomicCoverage) that will hold the taxonomic coverage of the data set (one or more dwc:Taxon elements) can be added to the ISO19115 Data Identification element (mcp:MD_DataIdentification).

 UML
 ---